laberning/openrowingmonitor/docs/README.md

 * **BLE Cycling Power Profile**: This Bluetooth simulates a bike, which allows you to connect the rower to a bike activity on your (mostly Garmin) sportwatch.
 It will translate the rowing metrics to the appropriate fields.
 This profile is only supported by specific watches, so it might provide a solution.

 * **BLE Cycling Speed and Cadence Profile**: used for older Garmin Forerunner and Garmin Venu watches and similar types, again simulating a bike activity.
 Please note to set the wheel circumference to 10mm to make this work well.

+### ANT+

+You can add a ANT+ USB-stick to your Raspberry Pi, which allows to to recieve data from your ANT+ heartrate monitor.
+On top of recieving the heartrate data, Open Rowing Monitor can also broadcast rowing metrics via ANT+, which can be recieved by the more expensive series of Garmin smartwatches, which then can calculate metrics like training load etc..

 ### Export of Training Sessions